moliver28/research-handbook/content/handbook/enterprise-data/platform/edw/index.md

 ##### Definition of First Day Of Week

-At GitLab, we standardize the definition of 'first day of week' across all our systems to consistently use Sunday as the first day of the week.
+At GitLab, we standardize the definition of 'first day of week' across all our systems to consistently use **Monday** as the first day of the week.
 This standard applies to all data models, reports, and analyses within the Enterprise Data Warehouse.

 ###### Key Points

-- The week starts on Sunday and ends on Saturday.
+- The week starts on _Monday_ and ends on _Sunday_.
 - This aligns with the `DATE_TRUNC` function output when used with the 'week' parameter.
-(After setting the Snowflake `WEEK_START` parameter to 7 at account-level)
 - This standard is consistent with many functional analyst teams' practices.

 ###### Rationale

 1. **Consistency**: This standardization improves consistency in our reporting across different teams and systems.
 2. **Accuracy**: It prevents potential misreporting of metrics, especially as we increase our use of weekly reporting.
-3. **Alignment**: It aligns our practices with common business standards and the preferences of many of our functional teams.
+3. **Alignment**: It aligns our practices with common business and international standards (ISO 8601).

 ###### Implementation